19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Phantasmal Illusion.md

 | Range    | 120 feet                                                                           |
 | Domains  | [Air](../../../Spell%20Domains/Air.md), [Water](../../../Spell%20Domains/Water.md) |

-You creature an illusion of a size up to a 30 foot cube within range.
+You create a powerful audio-visual illusion.
+It must fit inside a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md).

 Any creature who can see the illusion is considered affected by it.